Tom Canning

-Tom Canning (born 1948) is an American keyboardist, writer, producer, and arranger.
+Tom Canning (born January 24, 1948) is an American keyboardist, writer, producer, and arranger.

 He is perhaps best known for his long-time collaborations with the renowned Jazz/R&B singer Al Jarreau.
-He has also performed and/or recorded with a wide variety of artists including Eric Clapton, Bonnie Raitt, Wayne Shorter, Glenn Frey, Joe Walsh, T-Bone Burnett, Freddie King, Johnny Shines, Rickie Lee Jones, Elvis Costello, Albert Lee, Playing for Change, Carlene Carter, Johnny Paycheck, Ray Lynch and Johnny Hallyday.
+He has also performed and/or recorded with a wide variety of artists including Eric Clapton, Bonnie Raitt, Wayne Shorter, Glenn Frey, Joe Walsh, T-Bone Burnett, Freddie King, Johnny Shines, Rickie Lee Jones, Elvis Costello, Albert Lee, Playing for Change, Carlene Carter, Johnny Paycheck, Ray Lynch, Little Richard, Robbie Robertson and Johnny Hallyday.
 Canning has been a part of John Mayall's Bluesbreakers for over a decade, appearing on most of Mayall's releases from 1993's Wake Up Call up to 2009's Tough.

 Early life

 Tom Canning was born and raised in Rochester, New York.
 His father, Thomas Canning, was a professor of Music Theory and Composition at the Eastman School of Music, and his mother was a professional church vocalist.
 After studying at Berklee School of Music in Boston and North Texas State University, Canning eventually settled in Los Angeles.
 Soon after arriving in L.A., he began performing and recording with artists such as Delbert McClinton, John Klemmer and T-Bone Burnett.